hoodiecrow/ConsTcl/README.md

 ```

 Here, `` parse `` parsed the external representation of a list with three elements, +, 2, and 3.
 It produced the expression that has an internal representation labeled `` ::oo::Obj491 ``.
-We will later meet procedures like `` eval ``, which transforms an expression into a value, and `` write ``, which prints a printed representation of expressions and values.
-Putting them together: we can see
+I will now reach briefly into the following chapters and present procedures like `` eval ``, which transforms an expression into a value, and `` write ``, which writes a printed external representation of expressions and values.
+Putting them together we can see

 ```
 % ::constcl::write ::oo::Obj491